markcastle/CaseConverter/README.md

 For the latest version we're working on improving performance and memory efficiency.. here is a comparison of the improvements.

-Additional gains would likely be possible if we stopped targetting .NET STANDARD 2.0 and .NET STANDARD 2.1 and instead targetted .net 6+
+Additional gains will likely be possible if also target .net 6+.
+So far we've only done that with ToTitleCase() but we'll update the other methods soon.

 #### ToPascalCase()